-In rare cases the piriformis tendon can be surgically cut or the sciatic nerve released from any surrounding adhesions.
-Results of these operations are reported to be good.
+In rare cases, the piriformis tendon can be surgically cut or the sciatic nerve released from any surrounding adhesions.
+The results of these operations are reported to be good.

-Over the long term, patients are advised to maintain a piriformis stretch programme and maintain flexibility and strength of the hip and pelvic region.
+Over the long term, patients are advised to maintain a piriformis stretching programme and maintain flexibility and strength of the hip and pelvic region.

 - Cummings M. Piriformis Syndrome.
 BMJ 2000 VOL 18 (2) 108 http://aim.bmj.com/content/18/2/108.full.pdf

 Next Review Date: 25-02-2022